Pool and Home Insurance: How Much Your Rates Increase & Requirements

 • Non-disclosure of a pool can void your entire homeowners policy

-• A 4-foot self-latching fence is the baseline safety requirement for coverage
+• A code-compliant 4-foot self-latching fence is required for coverage

 Compare Home Insurance Plans in Ohio